Electrical Safety Tips at Home

 Electrical Safety Tips at Home During Severe Weather – What to do to stay safe and minimise your risk at your Brisbane home.

 When you ask a Queenslander why they love Queensland, you might get some pretty mixed responses…from “The Beer”, “The Footy” to “the Beaches”.
 But if you speak to a Queenslander long enough you’ll inevitably find out a common theme “The Weather”

 Queensland weather is arguably the best in Australia, who doesn’t love a long hot day followed by a refreshing rain in the ‘arvo to cool things down!

 However, we all know how quickly a light refreshing shower can turn into a severe storm.
-Here we share some electrical safety tips to enforce at your Queensland home when this happens.
+Here we share some of our Voltfix electricians electrical safety tips to enforce at your Queensland home when this happens.

 Preparation is always better than cure.
 Ample and a well-planned preparation before a storm will minimise risks during and after severe weather.

 - Make sure to trim trees and cut off thin branches that could break during summer storm weather conditions and in cases that the branches are near a powerline, have a professional do it.
 Inspecting the power lines near your house for trees and other structures that are quite near a powerline helps too.